ramoware/bubu/README.md

 - **Mobile Friendly**: Looks great on any device
 - **Romantic Design**: Soft colors and pixel-perfect styling

-## 💕 Our Story in Pictures

-The experience takes you through:
-1. Our first meeting ✨
-2. That amazing date night 🌙
-3. Our adventure together 🗺️
-4. That cozy movie night 🎬
-5. Our special celebration 🎉
-6. And finally... my love for you! 💖

 ## 🛠️ How It Works

 1. **Open the page** and see our first memory